 Now I will walk you through a history of Western painting in 4 steps, and you will enjoy it!
 During Medieval Times, most painting would have been of religious subjects like the Madonna and Child you see pictured above.
 This painting is interesting stylistically because it’s somewhere in between the stylized figures in Medieval painting and the more realistic people in the Renaissance.

 That’s why the Madonna looks almost like a real woman with the enigmatic smile of the Mona Lisa.
 However, the baby Jesus looks like a strangely buff shrunken man sitting on her shoulder, and not like a real baby in the arms of its mother.
 Also those hands can’t be right.
-I simply can’t believe that the Virgin Mary had fingers like Slender Man.
+I simply can’t believe that the Virgin Mary had fingers like the witch from Snow White.

 3) Moses Presenting the Tablets of the Law